thisisnsh/aithing/README.md

 # AI Thing (Previously This)

 Missing Features
 - No History
-- No Black Box (Area that will not be captured by the AI) ^M
 - No Screen recording / audio
 - No CMD+- to change font size
 - No Google MCP
 - No Theme Change
-- No Selection-Only Screenshot
-- No Elicitation

-Saturday
-- Fix tab open animation.
-Not opening from top but from center.
-When going from low to high height.

 Sunday
 - Create Settings